nguoiyoujie/Red-Alert-Mission-Editor/README.md

 ![moving_waypoint](doc/img/moving_waypoint.png)

- - Allows the use of extended Techno types (units, infantry, aircraft, ships, buildings), made available since Red Alert "p" series by Iran.
+ - Allows the use of extended Techno types (units, infantry, aircraft, ships, buildings), made available since Red Alert "p" series by Iran, as read from the rules.ini configuration.
 New technotypes will show names as referenced via stringtable offsets introduced in "s" series, or via Name= entries.

  - Customizing house colors, made available since Red Alert "p" series by Iran, will update the editor screen accordingly.